donkey-hotei/opencage-lambda/README.md

 └── reverse.js
 ```

-You can then copy-and-paste either of the builds there to inside of AWS Lambda.
+You can then copy-and-paste either of the builds there inside of AWS Lambda.

 Enjoy!